Lebanese clear blast rubble from roads around cratered port

 It also may have accelerated the country’s coronavirus outbreak, as thousands flooded into hospitals in the wake of the blast.
 Hundreds of thousands have been forced to move in with relatives and friends after their homes were damaged, further raising the risks of exposure.

-French President Emmanuel Macron was expected to visit later Thursday amid pledges of international aid.
+French President Emmanuel Macron arrived Thursday amid pledges of international aid, and tweeted that “Lebanon is not alone.”
+He planned to visit the devastated port and meet with top officials.

 But Lebanon, which was already mired in a severe economic crisis, faces a daunting challenge in rebuilding.
 It’s unclear how much support the international community will offer the notoriously corrupt and dysfunctional government.

 Losses from the blast are estimated to be between $10 billion to $15 billion, Beirut Gov. Marwan Abboud told the Saudi-owned TV station Al-Hadath on Wednesday, adding that nearly 300,000 people are homeless.